PONOdata/Pono-toolkit/README.md

 LLT makes use of many low-level Windows APIs that can be falsely flagged by antiviruses as suspicious, resulting in a false-positive.
 LLT is open source and can easily be audited by anyone who has any doubts as to what this software does.
 All installers are built directly on GitHub with GitHub Actions, so that there is no doubt what they contain.
 This problem could be solved by signing all code, but I can't afford spending hundreds of dollars per year for an Extended Validation certificate.

-If you downloaded the installer from this projects website, you shouldn't worry - the warning is a false-positive.
+If you downloaded the installer from this project's website, you shouldn't worry - the warning is a false-positive.
 That said, if you can help with resolving this issue, let's get in touch.

 #### Can I customize hotkeys?